-PayKings is here to answer all of your questions and to take the guesswork out of what your next steps should be when applying for a high risk merchant account after being dropped with companies like WooCommerce.
+PayKings is here to answer all of your questions.
+We take the guesswork out of what your next steps should be when applying for a high risk merchant account, after being dropped with companies like WooCommerce.

-Here we’ve laid out exactly how to handle this type of situation.
+Here, we’ve laid out exactly how to handle this type of situation.
 High risk merchants are actually dropped from their payment processors more often than you’d think.
 It can even happen to lower risk merchants.

-With an aggregate high risk merchant account, the funds from a transaction are sent to the account provider, like WooCommerce, and then are deposited into the merchant’s bank account.
-WooCommerce, the aggregate high risk merchant account provider, also makes their own rules and can make any changes they deem necessary without your consent.
+With an aggregate high risk merchant account, the funds from a transaction are sent to the account provider.
+These funds are then deposited into the merchant’s bank account.
+The aggregate high risk merchant account provider also makes their own rules.
+They can make any changes they deem necessary without your consent.

-Chances are, if you were dropped from one of the major aggregate high risk merchant account providers, like WooCommerce, it is only a matter of time before you are dropped from the others.
-This means that your clear next step will be to apply for a high risk merchant account with a company that specializes in high risk merchant accounts and can assign you a specific merchant ID.
+Payment Processing Solutions After Being DroppedBeing dropped from one of the major aggregate high risk merchant account providers is an indicator.
+It is only a matter of time before you are dropped from the others.
+This means that the next step will be to apply for a high risk merchant account with a company that specializes in high risk merchant accounts.
+These providers can assign you a specific merchant ID.

 For this reason, it is best to seek out a high risk merchant account payment processor.
 Specifically look for a processor, like PayKings, that has great relationships with several banks.
-It’s even better when that merchant processor has an in-house underwriting team that will cross every T and dot every I to make sure that you are presented in the absolute best ways possible before your application is sent to a bank.
+It’s even better when that merchant processor has an in-house underwriting team that will cross every T and dot every I. They ensure the merchant is presented in the absolute best ways possible before the application is sent to a bank.